wp-plugins/special-teaser-widget/readme.txt

 == Frequently Asked Questions ==

-=Can I just upload a css file and use the styles that I defined there?
+= Can I just upload a css file and use the styles that I defined there?

 No, the widget wouldn't know your style names and to what they apply.
 You have to go the long way of copy - paste.